rkoeninger/ShenScript/docs/interop.rst

 .. function:: parallel.map : (A --> B) --> (list A) --> (list B)

-   Maps function to elements of list in parallel and gathers results as they complete in resulting list.
+   Maps function to elements of list asynchronously in parallel and gathers results as they complete in resulting list.

    :param function F: Function to transform each element in the list.
    :param list Xs:    A Shen list of whatever values.